lakshmankumar12/general_reading_notes/kubernetes.md

 * ClusterIP
     * This is the default
     * (to understand better)Exposes a service which is only accessible from within the cluster.
-    * you can use forward-port to expose localhost to the cluster
+    * (not sure - check) you can use forward-port to expose localhost to the cluster
 * NodePort
     * Exposes a service via a static port on every node’s IP.
     * you can use forward-port to expose localhost to the nodeport